Suzanna-Linn/slua/docs/scripts-extended-tables.md

 **unique()**
 Creates a new Xtable with the unique values from the table.
-- **Returns:** A new Xtable with unique values.
+- **Returns:** A new Xtable array with unique values.

 **intersection(other)**
 Creates a new Xtable with the values that are present in both the original table and the other table.
 - **Parameters:**
   - other (table): The table to intersect with.
-- **Returns:** A new Xtable with the common values.
+- **Returns:** A new Xtable array with the common values.

 **difference(other)**
 Creates a new Xtable with the values from the original table that are not present in the other table.
 - **Parameters:**
   - other (table): The table to compare against.
-- **Returns:** A new Xtable with the values unique to the original table.
+- **Returns:** A new Xtable array with the values unique to the original table.

 #### Operators

 **__add (Concatenation)**
-The + operator concatenates two tables or a table and a single value.
+The + operator concatenates two array tables or an array table and a single value.
+- **Returns:** A new Xtable array.

 **__mul (Merging)**
-The * operator merges two tables.
+The * operator merges two dictionary tables.
 For duplicate keys, the value from the right-hand table is used.
+- **Returns:** A new Xtable dictionary.

 ### Script